Amb. Nikki Haley: 'You're going to see us stay' in Iran nuclear deal

-WASHINGTON — U.S. Ambassador to the United Nations Nikki Haley on Sunday said it's the administration's hope that America stays with the Iran nuclear deal if Congress takes action to keep it together.
+WASHINGTON — The U.S. ambassador to the United Nations, Nikki Haley, on Sunday said it's the administration's hope that America stays with the Iran nuclear deal if Congress takes action to keep it together.

 “I think right now you are going to see us stay in the deal,” she said during an interview on NBC's “Meet The Press."